openseg-group/openseg.pytorch/README.md

 ## News

 - 2020/05/11
-We have released the checkpoints/logs of "HRNet + OCR" on all the 5 benchmarks including Cityscapes, ADE20K, LIP, PASCAL-Context and COCO-Stuff in the [MODEL_ZOO](https://github.com/openseg-group/openseg.pytorch/blob/master/MODEL_ZOO.md).
+We have released the checkpoints/logs of "HRNet + OCR" on all the 5 benchmarks including Cityscapes, ADE20K, LIP, PASCAL-Context and COCO-Stuff in the [Model Zoo](https://github.com/openseg-group/openseg.pytorch/blob/master/MODEL_ZOO.md).
 Please feel free to try our method on your own dataset.

 - 2020/04/18
 We have released the checkpoint/log of ISA.